-In the following section, we show why the existence of high levels of switching costs is very likely to impede the expected beneficial outcomes of self-regulation.
-This is quite a polemical subject given the relation between innovation and competition may not be monotone.
-We focus our discussion more particularly on the costs associated with switching between access technologies in retail broadband Internet.
-We measure those costs for French consumers.
-In section 3, we emphasise the limit to today's competition and regulation policies in innovative industries when consumers have switching costs.
-Consequently, we argue in section 4 that retail broadband Internet markets may need some sort of re-regulation to avoid the effects of consumer switching costs on the diffusion of new technologies.
-We show why and how broadband Internet retail markets should be re-regulated when consumers have high switching costs.
-For instance, competition policies should not only focus on prices ex-post of some lockin and on product compatibility but also on how well informed consumers are about the different available technologies.
-From a policy perspective, this paper also emphasises that the existence of consumer switching costs in innovative industries reinforce the importance of competition and regulation policies co-existing while having separated roles.
+In the following section, we group a description of retail broadband Internet and how it has been regulated so far.
+We emphasise the limit to today's competition and regulation policies in this and innovative industries in general when consumers have switching costs.
+In section 3, we show why the existence of high levels of switching costs is very likely to impede the expected beneficial outcomes of self-regulation, more particularly the costs associated with switching between technologies to access the Internet (modems).
+Consequently, we argue in section 4 that retail broadband Internet markets may need some sort of re-regulation to avoid the effects of consumer switching costs on the diffusion of cable or new technologies.
+Obviously, any action to reduce switching costs should be taken by the relevant institutions, provided the benefit to society can be expected to outweigh its costs (including the cost of taking such action).
+Not only an accurate measure of switching costs but also of market intervention are necessary, which will be discussed in that section.
+We show why and how broadband Internet retail markets should be re-regulated.
+For instance, competition policies should not only focus on prices ex-post of some lock-in and on product compatibility but also on how well informed consumers are about the different available technologies.
+Gans and

+King (2001) already examined a similar issue in the case of local number portability by showing that the costs customers face in changing phone numbers can be reduced by market regulation.
+From a policy perspective, the present paper also emphasises that the existence of consumer switching costs in innovative industries reinforce the importance of competition and regulation policies co-existing while having separated roles.
 We conclude in section 5.